While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 Once you’ve identified your target audience, it’s time to create a content strategy using Loomly’s post builder to schedule Reels.
 This tool allows you to easily plan your posts in advance.

 Loomly’s post builder helps to save time by giving you the option to post your content to multiple platforms.
-If you’re looking to publish your content on Facebook, TikTok, or YouTube Shorts, you can do it all with the click of a button.
+If you want to publish your content on Facebook, TikTok, or YouTube Shorts, you can do it all with a button.

 3. Give your Reels your unique stamp

-Figuring out when your Reels are most likely to appear in front of your audience is half the battle.
+Figuring out when your Reels will appear in front of your audience is half the battle.

 The other half is getting your audience to stop scrolling, take notice, and engage with them.

-And for that to happen, you need to give them a reason to.
+And for that to happen, you need to give them a reason.

 Be relevant